jainam12345/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files - Script to get the latest files 13-unique - Script to get uniq values
 14-findthatword - Script that uses grep
+15-countthatword - Script that counts the number of time bin appears